chef-boneyard/inspec-aws-old/docs/resources/aws_iam_users.md

       it { should exist }
     end

+### Test that all users that have a console password have Multi-Factor Authentication enabled

+    describe aws_iam_users.where(has_console_password?: true) do
+      it { should have_mfa_enabled }
+    end

 <br>

 ## Matchers

+This InSpec audit resource has the following special matchers.
 For a full list of available matchers (such as `exist`) please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

+### have_console_password

+The `have_console_password` matcher tests if the users have a password that could be used to log into the AWS web console.

+    it { should have_console_password }

+### have_mfa_enabled

+The `have_mfa_enabled` matcher tests if the users have Multi-Factor Authentication enabled, requiring them to enter a secondary code when they login to the web console.

+    it { should have_mfa_enabled }